Contaminated land: get a risk assessment fast

 - Regulatory compliance: Ensuring that remedial targets meet UK environmental laws and Environment Agency standards.

 - Remediation targets: Using the site specific assessment criteria and making associated assumptions, consultants can identify the most effective and cost effective remediation techniques.
+A risk assessment will propose the most suitable solutions, such as sustainable drainage systems or soil washing.
+In some cases, environmental permit discharge consents may be required.

 - Post-remediation monitoring: Conducting follow-up assessments to confirm that the site meets safety standards for future land redevelopment.

 Engaging a geo-environmental consultant ensures a thorough contaminated land risk assessment, guiding stakeholders toward the optimal remediation approach and protecting them from potential liabilities.
-Arbtech’s experienced geo-environmental consultants specialise in producing fast, professional contaminated land risk assessments.
+Arbtech’s experienced geo-environmental consultants specialise in producing fast, cost effective, professional contaminated land risk assessments.
 To find out more, fill in the contact form at the top of this page.

 By addressing unacceptable risk effectively, polluted sites can be transformed into valuable, thriving assets for communities and businesses alike.